Our story begins with Stalking Wolf.

 When he was eighty-three years old, he encountered a small boy gathering fossils in a stream bed.
 He recognized that boy as the person he would spend his final years with, teaching the small boy all that he knew.
 That boy was Tom Brown, Jr.

-Tom became the recipient of not only all that Stalking Wolf had learned during his travels, but the distillation of hundreds of years of Apache culture as well.
+Tom became the recipient of what Stalking Wolf had learned during his travels.
 These teachings are what Tom teaches at his famous Tracking, Nature, and Wilderness Survival School.

 Painting by Perrin Hendrick